The Drive

 Day two was, thankfully, an easy and uneventful drive to Bakersfield.
 If you have ever driven the I-5 corridor through California's Central Valley, you know that "uneventful" is the best case scenario.
 It is a long, flat, straight shot through farmland that can be hypnotic for drivers, so we made sure to rotate driving duties and keep the caffeine flowing.

-The Sticker Shock: We had to pay an extra $100.00 for the pet fee, which was a painful "ouch" moment for our budget.
+We had to pay an extra $100.00 for the pet fee — a painful "ouch" moment for our budget.
 Fees like this are why I constantly remind people to call hotels directly rather than relying on third-party booking sites.
-Before booking your own trip, I highly recommend reviewing my original blog Cross Country with Three Dogs where I explain all the necessary steps to verify these fees in advance.

 Despite the fee, the room itself was excellent.
 We had a nice large suite with a full kitchen and a separate bedroom.
 When traveling with three dogs, having a door that closes between the "living area" and the "sleeping area" is a luxury.
 It let us organize our gear without tripping over dog beds.